CRITICAL HEALTH & SAFETY DISCLAIMER

 The question might not immediately cross your mind, as you might assume the only option is a hospital.
 However, if you’re pregnant and residing in the UK, where to give birth offers a few more choices than you might think.
 We’re here to shed light on these options.

 The available delivery choices hinge on several factors: your location, pregnancy situation, and personal preferences.
-Depending on these variables, you can decide on giving birth at home, in a birthing centre, or a hospital.
+Depending on these variables, you can decide on giving birth at home, in a birthing centre, or in a hospital.

 When is a home birth possible?